-Special considerations relating to these groups, both juveniles and dependents, are as follows:
+Special considerations relating to these groups, both

+juveniles and dependents, are as follows:

-- · Offer life with investment (savings) plans only. - Cover upto USD 500,00 to be offered without parents insurance and above USD 500,000 or equal to USD 1 Million subject to proper justification. - Parents must have 2 x cover.
-If with another company, proof of cover such as a copy of Policy Specification Schedule & last premium payment receipt must be submitted. - Student studying outside UAE to be considered if parent's are based in UAE, upto USD 500,000 applicable to standard countries only. - The amount of insurance will depend upon the financial need/motive.
+- Offer life with investment (savings) plans only. - Cover less than or equal to US\$ 1 Million subject to proper justification. - Parents must have 2 x cover.
+If with another company, proof of cover such as a copy of Policy Specification Schedule & last premium payment receipt must be submitted. - The amount of insurance will depend upon the financial need/motive.